 Research on the methods used in criminal interrogations has flourished in the past few decades, primarily in response to growing awareness of false confessions that can lead to wrongful convictions (Kassin et al., 2010).
 In many countries including the U.S., confession evidence carries immense weight; its presence virtually guarantees conviction at trial (Appleby et al., 2013) or by guilty plea (Redlich et al., 2018), even if the confession was the product of a coercive interrogation (Shaked-Schroer et al., 2015) or contradicted by exculpatory evidence (Appleby & Kassin, 2016).
 Consequently, scholars have devoted considerable attention to identifying and classifying interrogation techniques and their impact on confession rates.

 Interrogation techniques are typically classified into broad dichotomies based on their intended outcome (e.g., minimization versus maximization; dominance versus humanity, Kelly et al., 2013), with a particular emphasis on accusatorial versus information-gathering approaches.
-Accusatorial approaches—still dominant in many parts of the U.S.—are guilt-presumptive, confrontational techniques aimed at obtaining confessions (i.e., admissions of guilt to police during interrogation; suspects may confess to all or some aspects of a crime, e.g., Redlich et al., 2018).
+Accusatorial approaches—still dominant in many parts of the U.S.—are guilt-presumptive, confrontational techniques aimed at obtaining confessions (i.e., admissions of guilt to police during interrogation; suspected persons may confess to all or some aspects of a crime, e.g., Redlich et al., 2018).
 In contrast, information-gathering approaches, initially developed in the U.K. and used in a variety of countries, prioritize building rapport and utilizing humane, ethical techniques to enhance cooperation (i.e., willingness to engage with interviewers and aid in investigations) and information disclosure (i.e., the timely disclosure of crime-relevant and truthful information to police; see, generally, Bull & Rachlew, 2020).
-Compared to accusatorial approaches, information-gathering approaches tend to produce more diagnostic confession outcomes (Catlin et al., 2023) and result in more cooperation and disclosure of crime-relevant information from guilty suspects (e.g., Evans et al., 2013), leading both scholars and practitioners to advocate for a shift away from accusatorial interrogations.
+Compared to accusatorial approaches, information-gathering approaches tend to produce more diagnostic confession outcomes (Catlin et al., 2023) and result in more cooperation and disclosure of crime-relevant information from guilty people (e.g., Evans et al., 2013), leading both scholars and practitioners to advocate for a shift away from accusatorial interrogations.
 Indeed, an international committee of experts drafted and recently published the ‘universal protocol’ (i.e., worldwide guidance) advocating for non-coercive interviewing methods (Mendez, 2021).

 Research on the classification of interrogations in the U.S. and their impacts on interrogation outcomes has been limited in two ways.
 First, it is predominantly based on officers’ self-reported use of techniques (e.g., Cleary & Warner, 2016).
 The limited number of studies from the perspective of the target of the interrogation—that is, the individual suspected of a crime—were pioneered two decades ago by Holmberg and Christianson (see Bull & Rachlew, 2020).
-Understanding a suspect’s point of view is vital since they ultimately decide whether to confess, cooperate, or disclose information.
-Previous research has shown that suspects’ experiences and perceptions do influence their (self-reported) interrogation-related decisions (e.g., Goodman-Delahunty et al., 2014; Holmberg & Christianson, 2002; Kebbell et al., 2008, 2010).
+Understanding a suspected person’s point of view is vital since they ultimately decide whether to confess, cooperate, or disclose information.
+Previous research has shown that suspected persons’ experiences and perceptions do influence their (self-reported) interrogation-related decisions (e.g., Goodman-Delahunty et al., 2014; Holmberg & Christianson, 2002; Kebbell et al., 2008, 2010).
 However, these studies have been almost exclusive to samples outside of the U.S. (but see Cleary & Bull, 2019, 2021), where interrogation methods may differ from those used within the U.S. (Miller et al., 2018).